As anyone who follows us knows, we’ve been in a constant state of renovation for over SEVEN years now.

 I chose to have two draws and it has an open shelf at the bottom great for storing towels etc to really use up all the space we had.

-Our exact vanity is made from recycled Messmate with natural feature grain – it has an open shelf at the bottom great for storing towels etc. The timber was reclaimed from an old demolished house in Footscray.
+Our exact vanity is made from recycled Messmate with natural feature grain.
+The timber was reclaimed from an old demolished house in Footscray.

 And I love so much that this piece has so much history, sustainably sourced and won’t impact the environment.